eclipsevortex/SubVortex/subvortex/validator/neuron/README.md

 To check the SubVortex Validator has been uninstalled, you can run

 ```
-systemctl status subvortex-validator
+systemctl status subvortex-validator-neuron
 ```

 You should see something like

 ```
-Unit subvortex-validator.service could not be found.
+Unit subvortex-validator-neuron.service could not be found.
 ```

 ## As docker container <a id="uninstall-as-container"></a>